 - Emotional distress

 - Scarring and disfigurement.

 An important factor will be the amount of insurance coverage available.
 For instance, if another driver is involved, compensation could be sought through the driver’s liability insurance coverage.

 If the driver lacks insurance or has insurance that does not fully cover your losses in a motorcycle accident, you may also turn to your own uninsured motorist (UM, which is required in Wisconsin) or underinsured motorist (UIM, which is optional but highly recommended) coverage.
 UM coverage can also protect you if you were involved in a hit-and-run crash.

-You may have other motorcycle insurance coverage available as well that can help you.
+Additionally, you may have other motorcycle insurance coverage available that can help you.
 It is important to have an attorney review your policy and deal with your own and the other driver’s insurance company.

 Make Sure you have a Lawyer for all your Road Accidents

 Techmeier Law Firm can immediately review your motorcycle accident case and explore all compensation that is available to you.
 Our goal is to help you to recover from your injuries and move on with your life.
 Get started by calling a car accident attorney today or reaching us online.
 We serve clients in Milwaukee and throughout Wisconsin.
 Our initial consultations are free and confidential.